Today's Articles

 Vinyl recording

-The Christmas story performed in dialog, narrative, pantomime, a gospel song, and folk spirituals is an expression of Hughes' late-in-life interest in African American spirituality and the oral traditions of the African American church.
+The Christmas story, performed in dialog, narrative, pantomime, a gospel song, and folk spirituals, expresses Hughes' late-in-life interest in African American spirituality and the oral traditions of the Black Church.

 Reference: